students on commons lawn

 If you wish to accept the student loans you have been offered, you will need to complete an MFA Federal Direct Loan Response form (found on the financial aid web page under forms) and complete the Master Promissory Note and the Entrance Loan Counseling (both may be found at www.studentloans.gov).
 You will use your FAFSA ID to sign in to the webpage.
 Your loan will be applied to your tuition bill when you have completed all the steps to accept it.

-Questions about funding your Bennington education, take a look at our resources page and then contact Bennington's Financial Aid office at:
+If you have questions about funding your Bennington education, take a look at our resources page and then contact Michelle Rodda in Bennington's Financial Aid office at: